Pop Will Eat Itself: Influences

-During this time the band was listening to more hip hop (Run DMC, Public Enemy and the Beastie Boys) as well as music from a new emerging movement of sample-heavy dance records (The Justified Ancients of Mu-Mu, MARRS, S'Express and Bomb the Bass).
+During this time, the band was listening to more hip-hop (Run-DMC, Public Enemy and the Beastie Boys) as well as music from an emerging movement of sample-heavy dance records (The KLF, MARRS, S'Express and Bomb the Bass).

-After hearing Robert Gordon's remix of their cover of Sigue Sigue Sputnik's "Love Missile F1-11" and Age of Chance's mini-LP Crush Collision (also engineered by Gordon), the band glimpsed their future as hip-hop/dance/rock music pioneers and decided to record their debut album Box Frenzy with Gordon at Sheffield's FON studios in June/July 1987.
-It was here the band met The Designers Republic, which was to be the start of a successful partnership.
-The album came out on manager Craig Jennings' Chapter 22 label.
-'CJ' still manages the band to the present day, along with the roster at his firm, Raw Power Management.
+After hearing Robert Gordon's remix of their cover of Sigue Sigue Sputnik's "Love Missile F1-11" and Age of Chance's mini-LP Crush Collision (also engineered by Gordon), the band glimpsed their future as hip-hop/dance/rock pioneers and recorded their debut album, Box Frenzy, with Gordon at Sheffield's FON studios in June/July 1987.
+The band met the Designers Republic, with whom they partnered for many years.
+The album was released on manager Craig Jennings' Chapter 22 label.
+Jennings still manages the band to the present day along with the roster at his firm, Raw Power Management.
+Crabb, now more immersed in finding samples and songwriting, moved from the drums to become a vocalist alongside Mansell; he was replaced by a drum machine called Dr. Nightmare.
+March handled programming duties and became the band's expert in that area.

-The transition from punky guitar music to incorporating state-of-the-art production and new musical territories was not dissimilar to a path previously trodden by one of the band's musical heroes The Clash and subsequently Big Audio Dynamite.
-The album surprised the band's fans and perplexed the music critics.
-Crabb, now more immersed in sample-finding and songwriting, moved from behind the drum kit to being a co-vocalist with Mansell and was replaced by a drum machine called Dr. Nightmare.
-March took on programming duties and became the band expert on all things Atari and Akai.
-"Beaver Patrol", a cover of the Wilde Knights song, (suggested to the band by Bobby Gillespie of Primal Scream), caused some controversy for its offensive lyrics but "There Is No Love Between Us Anymore" made the lower reaches of the UK chart and as a result, PWEI were signed to the record label RCA.
-Whilst much confusion ensued around the dramatic change of direction, PWEI secured a first by being the first Western independent band to be invited to play the then-Soviet Union.
+"Beaver Patrol", a cover of a Wilde Knights song (suggested to the band by Bobby Gillespie of Primal Scream), caused some controversy for its offensive lyrics, but "There Is No Love Between Us Anymore" appeared in the lower reaches of the UK chart.
+As a result, Pop Will Eat Itself were signed to the record label RCA.
+Whilst much confusion ensued around the dramatic change of direction, the band became the first Western independent group invited to play in the Soviet Union.

-Chart success
+Chart success.

-The band achieved Top 40 hits with "Can U Dig It?" and "Wise Up!
-Sucker" from their album, This Is the Day...This Is the Hour...This Is This!
-In late 1988 PWEI were invited by Rush Management to support Run DMC on their European tour.
-Main support act Public Enemy were becoming increasingly popular and had a large and militant following who booed off all support acts, in particular, PWEI, who agreed to leave the tour when the situation deteriorated in Amsterdam.
+The band achieved UK Top 40 hits with "Can U Dig It?" and "Wise Up!
+Sucker" from their album This Is the Day...This Is the Hour...This Is This!
+In late 1988, PWEI were invited by Rush Management to support Run-DMC on their European tour.
+Main support act Public Enemy were becoming increasingly popular and their large and militant following booed all support acts from the stage, including PWEI, who left the tour when the situation deteriorated in Amsterdam.